pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

   = f.submit
 ```

-The only part left is to modify the controller to accept those new attributes.
+Now, the only remaining part is to modify the controller to accept those new attributes.
 The entire idea behind Nested Attributes is that you won't have to add
 additional code in the controller to handle this input and the association, but
-you do need to allow those attributes to reach the model.
-This is something that
+you do need to allow those attributes to reach the model, which is what
 [Strong Parameters][strong-params] would prevent by default.
-So you will need to
+So, you’ll need to
 add the following to the `product_params` method in the `ProductsController`.

 ```ruby